 The recipient will have worked in close concert with an outside organization — e.g., a government agency, NGO, etc. — putting their academic preparation into practice to address a real-world issue in environmental science.

 Ellen Churchill Semple Award

 The Ellen Churchill Semple Award is given to an outstanding graduating senior geography major.
 The award is based primarily on a student’s academic achievements, although consideration is also given to professional and community achievements, independent research activities, publications, and consulting.

 Clark Labs GIS Excellence Award

-This award is given to a senior that has excelled in the field of GIS
+This award is given to a senior who has excelled in the field of GIS.

 Recipients: Carly Robbins